joergkrause/nyaf/README.md

 ## Idea

 * I want to use JSX/TSX syntax for quick component dev.
+* I want to have support to make a Single Page App (SPA).
 * I want to use any current HTML 5 API, such as web components, fetch, and all this with ES2015.
 * I want to have a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
 * I want to use TypeScript from the beginning.